 - Repeat for 30 seconds.

-- Multiply the number of breaths by two.
+- Multiply the number of breaths by 2.
 That’s your pet’s breathing rate.

 If multiplication isn’t your jam, set the timer for 60 seconds and count the number of breaths for a full minute.